+Correlator.
 After the crawling phase, the Correlator component combines and correlates the profiles that have been collected from the different social networks.
 The goal of the Correlator is to use the email address as a unique identifier to combine together different profiles and identify the ones that belong to the same person.

 When it finds two profiles associated with the same e-mail address, the Correlator compares all the information in the two profiles to identify possible inconsistencies.
-In particular, it compares all the fields that can assumes a finite set of values, e.g., sex (either male or female), age (a positive integer number), and current relationship (married, single, or in a relationship).
+In particular, it compares all the fields that can assume a small set of values, e.g., sex (either male or female), age (a positive integer number), and current relationship (married, single, or in a relationship).

-Using the Correlator is possible to automatically infer information that the user intended to maintain private.
+Using the Correlator, it is possible to automatically infer information that the user might have wanted to keep private.
 In particular, the correlator has two main goals:

-• Identity Discovery - If a person provides his full name in social network A, but registers a profile in the network B using a pseudonym, by cross-correlating the two profiles we can automatically associate the real user's name also to the account B.
+- Identity Discovery If a person provides his full name in social network A, but registers a profile in the network B using a pseudonym, by cross-correlating the two profiles, we can automatically associate the real user's name also to the account B. We are even able to correlate the information about a given person that uses two different pseudonyms by linking the two accounts with the help of the provided e-mail address, which is not possible with the technique proposed by Irani et al. [14].
 The combination of information from different sources can be even more worrisome if this information is privacy-relevant.
-For example, Alice could have a business profile on LinkedIn, and another profile on a dating site in which she does not reveal her real name but she provides other private information such as her sexual preferences.
-It is very likely that Alice assumed that it was not possible to link the two "identities" together because there is no public information on the two networks that can be used to match the profiles.

-• Detection of Inconsistent Values - Sometimes, the information extracted from different social networks are contradictory.
-For example, Bob can provide his real age on his profile on social network A, while pretending to be 10 years younger on social network B. Again, we can identify this kind of fraudulent profiles in an automated way by cross-correlating the information extracted during crawling the different networks.
+For example, Alice could have a business profile on LinkedIn, and another profile on a dating site in which she does not reveal her real name, but she provides other private information such as her sexual preferences.
+It is very likely that Alice assumed that it was not possible to link the two "identities" together because there is no public information on the two networks that can be used to match the profiles. - Detection of Inconsistent Values Sometimes, the information extracted from different social networks is contradictory.
+For example, Bob can provide his real age on his profile on social network A, while pretending to be 10 years younger on social network B. Again, we can identify this kind of fraudulent (or embellished) profiles in an automated way by cross-correlating the information extracted during crawling the different networks.